pr4aveen/tp/docs/DeveloperGuide.md

 * **Command Line Interface(CLI)**: Command Line Interface processes commands in the form of text
 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others

 ---